raster-foundry/blasterjs/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] A required version bump to a non-dev dependency of the project

+If one of the above is checked...

-- [ ] One of the above is checked and information or guidance around needed changes for consumers of this library has been added to the changelog under `Upgrade Instructions`.
+- [ ] information or guidance around needed changes for consumers of this library has been added to the changelog under `Upgrade Instructions`

 ### Demo